rokbenko/ai-playground/openai-tutorials/2-Build_personal_math_tutor/README.md

 ## 🧠 Learning goals 🧠

-- **Understanding the OpenAI Assistants API flow:** We will explore the complete process of building an assistant using the OpenAI Assistants API `v1` beta.
+- **Understanding the flow of the OpenAI Assistants API `v1` beta:** We will explore the complete process of building an assistant using the OpenAI Assistants API `v1` beta.
 The steps include:

 1. Creating an assistant
 2. Creating a thread